netboynb/coco-heart-center/README.md

 # coco-heart-center
-the heart center for coco
+the heart center for soa-server-cluster
 ## 1
    soa-server-cluster's node start,connect the zookeeper cluster,and fetch the heart-center-cluster's host list